Who can get a sexual abuse restraining order? Can a minor get an order?

 Do I need a lawyer for my case?

-You are not required to have a lawyer to get a sexual abuse restraining order.
-However, it can often be beneficial to have a lawyer at future court dates - especially if the abuser is not going to consent to the order being issued against him/her, and the judge must have a hearing (trial).
+You are not required to have a lawyer to file for a sexual abuse protective order.
+However, it can be helpful to have a lawyer at future court dates, especially if the abuser has a lawyer or if the case goes to trial.
 A lawyer can help with presenting evidence, questioning your witnesses, and cross-examining the abuser.

 - getting the forms;